thebolarin/simple-ecommerce/README.md

 ## Description

-A simple ecommerce backend application that consist od user,product and category.
+A simple ecommerce backend application that consist of user,product and category.

 ## Dependencies